EliNygard/EliNygard/README.md

 <br>

-After many years as a sound technichian working in the film and television industyry, I wanted to take on a new path in my career.
+After many years as a sound technician working in the film and television industry, I wanted to take on a new path in my career.
 I have always been interested in design and technology, and I am looking forward to bringing my knowledge into my new chapter.

 <br>